LegendEvent/darktrace-sdk/README.md

 Contributions are welcome!
 Please:

 1. Fork the repo and create your branch.
-2. Write clear, tested code following PEP8 and clean code principles.
+2. Write clear, tested code and clean code principles.
 3. Add/Update docstrings and type hints.
 4. Submit a pull request with a detailed description.